I'm kind of a quirky guy, as you probably know by now. And being a quirky guy, I like to visit small, quirky, out-of-the-way

 Above left: Lawrence Welk, one of America's most famous bandleaders

-Above center: This is the dining room, with a cutout of Lawrence standing next to his first accordion.
+Above right: This is the dining room, with a cutout of Lawrence standing next to his first accordion.